-While Choir activities were suspended, members kept in touch with each other in several ways.
+While Choir activities were suspended, members have kept in touch with each other in several ways.

 Some members met in small informal groups, suitably distanced, of course.
 Others were singing in virtual on-line choirs conducted by the likes of Eric Whitacre and Karl Jenkins.
 A number of Choir members belong to an a cappella group, Cantiamo, whose videos of “Singing together whilst apart” can be found by clicking here.